Hands reaching forward with open palms surrounded by soft coral and peach wisps in a dream

 Ask yourself: “Is there a situation in my life where I feel that my ‘hands do not obey’ — that I want to act but cannot?
 What exactly stops me: external circumstances, fear, or something inside?”

 Astrological note: Weak hands are an image of Saturn or Chiron in the 1st or 6th house, or a transit of Saturn through the 6th house.
-Capricorns and Virgos in periods of heavy transits through the 1st house experience this powerlessness of action.
+Capricorn and Virgo in periods of heavy transits through the 1st house experience this powerlessness of action.
 If Saturn is currently transiting your 1st house — a period of “I cannot” precedes a period of “I can.”

 Someone’s hand — or your own.
 It is outstretched.
 In this image there is something simultaneously vulnerable and strong.

-Your Inner Child speaks here through the archetype of a request for help — the part that knows how to accept.
+Your Inner Child speaks here: the part that knows how to accept.
 An outstretched hand is an image of a request or an offer of connection.
 This can be your hand, reached out to another — a request for help, openness, a desire for contact.
 Or someone else’s hand, reached out to you — an offer that you accept or reject.

-Asking for help is one of the hardest things for many people.
+For many people, asking for help is among the hardest skills to learn.
 To reach out a hand means to acknowledge that you need someone’s hand.

 Ask yourself: “Is there right now in my life a situation where I need to ‘reach out a hand’ — ask for help, accept support?
 What is stopping me from doing this?”

 Astrological note: An outstretched hand is an image of the Moon or Venus in the 7th or 11th house, or a transit of Jupiter through the 7th house.
-Libras and Cancers with an emphasis on the 7th and 11th houses carry this capacity for connection through a request.
+Libra and Cancer with an emphasis on the 7th and 11th houses carry this capacity for connection through a request.
 If Jupiter is currently transiting your 7th house — accepting help and support is easier than usual.

 They are working.
 Sculpting.
 Building.
 Writing.
 In this movement — pleasure and meaning.

-Your Creator speaks through this image, through the archetype of creating hands — the part that knows: the most alive is what is made by hands.
+Your Creator speaks through this image: the part for which nothing feels more alive than what the hands have made.
 Creating hands speak to your ability to create, embody, or build.
 This can be literally creative labor.
-Or — a reflection of your activity as a whole: what are you “building” with your hands?
+Or a reflection of your activity as a whole: what are you “building” with your hands?

 Ask yourself: “What am I creating with my hands — literally or metaphorically?
 Is there a place in my life for ‘hand’ work that brings a sense of true presence?”

 Astrological note: Creating hands are an image of Mars or Venus in the 5th or 6th house, or a transit of Jupiter through the 5th house.
-Taureans and Virgos with an emphasis on the 5th and 6th houses carry this joy of creation by hands.
+Taurus and Virgo with an emphasis on the 5th and 6th houses carry this joy of creation by hands.
 If Jupiter is currently transiting your 5th house — your hands are creating something important.

-They are in blood.
+They are bloodied.
 Yours or someone else’s.
 In this image there is heaviness — something was done.
-Or — what could have been done.
+Or what could have been done.

 This can be guilt for real actions.
 Or guilt that you carry undeservedly — for something you are not guilty of, but feel responsible for.